ZarahSabrina/Churn-Risk-Prediction-for-E-commerce/README.md

 **🔍 Introduction**

-In today’s highly competitive e-commerce landscape — especially in India — customer churn has become a serious challenge.
+In today’s highly competitive e-commerce landscape, especially in India, customer churn has become a serious challenge.
 Many customers make only one purchase and never return, making it harder for businesses to build long-term relationships.
 This project aims to help e-commerce businesses minimize churn and improve customer loyalty through predictive analytics.

 **📌 Problem Statement**